What is laddering?

 With laddering, you invest smaller amounts of money into certificates that mature at different intervals rather than a lump sum into one, long-term certificate.

-For example, you invest $5,000 into four certificates: a one-year, a two-year, a three-year and a four-year term with a total investment of $20,000.
-When the first matures after one year, you can take out any cash you need, and then roll the rest into another four-year term.
+For example, you invest $5,000 into four certificates: a one-year, a two-year, a three-year, and a four-year term with a total investment of $20,000.
+When the first matures after one year, you can take out any cash you need, then roll the rest into another four-year term.
 You repeat this process as the others become due.
 Eventually, you will have laddered them all into four-year terms that mature at annual intervals.

 By investing in longer-term certificates that pay higher rates, you receive a higher yield than if you had invested in a one-year certificate that rolls over annually.
 This gives you annual access to your money as each rung matures and allows you to take advantage of the higher yields available on longer-term certificates.